SYL-322/research_copilot/README.md

 `research_copilot` is a local-first research assistant for working with academic papers from the command line.

+This is also a vibe coding project: the codebase is intentionally pragmatic, iterative, and product-shaped rather than over-engineered.

 It is built for a practical workflow:

 - ingest papers into a local store